• Recipes

 Vegan Chili Mac (30 Minute!)

 Chili meets pasta in this easy Vegan Chili Mac recipe!
-It comes together in just 30 minutes for a simple weeknight meal.
-So satisfying and also family-friendly.
+It comes together in just 30 minutes for an easy weeknight dinner.
+Satisfying and family-friendly!
+(Vegan, oil-free, gluten-free option.)

-We find the leftovers are just as delicious (or even more so) the next day.
+And the leftovers?
+They're just as delicious (or even more so) the next day!

 Ingredients for Vegan Chili Mac

-For this recipe you will combine in a large skillet:
+For this dish, you'll combine in a large skillet on the stove:

-• Elbow pasta: Elbow-shaped macaroni pasta is typically used for chili mac, however you can substitute your own favorite shape.
-Use gluten-free pasta if desired.
+• Elbow pasta: Elbow macaroni noodles are typically used for chili mac, however you can substitute your own favorite shape.
+Be sure to use gluten-free pasta if desired.

-• Sweet corn: Either canned, frozen corn, fire-roasted, or cooked fresh.
+• Sweet corn: You can use either canned, frozen corn, fire-roasted, or cooked fresh.
+(Most often I use a 15-ounce can of organic corn for convenience.)

-• Cheesy version: Add your favorite vegan cheese sauce, 1-2 Tbsp. nutritional yeast, or dairy-free cheddar shreds.
+Cheesy version: Add your favorite vegan cheese sauce or dairy-free cheddar shreds.

-• Make it spicy: This recipe is mild (if using a mild chili powder), so add smoky chipotle powder or chipotle in adobo sauce, cayenne pepper, jalapeno, or hot sauce to taste.
+Make it spicy: This recipe is mostly mild (if using a mild chili powder in the seasoning blend), so add a dash of dried chipotle powder, chipotle in adobo sauce, pinch of cayenne pepper, jalapeño, red pepper flakes, or hot sauce to taste.

-• Vegetables: Add other veggies such as bell pepper, diced tomatoes, or stir in fresh spinach at the end.
+Vegetables: Include other veggies such as bell pepper, diced tomatoes, zucchini, or anything else that sounds good.

 Serving

-For serving: Top your bowl with optional fresh cilantro, vegan sour cream, nutritional yeast, vegan cheese shreds, or cheese sauce if desired.
+Top your bowl with fresh cilantro, vegan sour cream, more nutritional yeast, pickled jalapeños, green onions, crushed tortilla chips, vegan cheese shreds, or cheese sauce if desired.

-Vegan chili mac on a white plate with fork
+Close up view of vegan chili mac served on a white plate with fork

 For more inspiration, also browse all easy vegan dinner recipes.